Model in Image

 • If your identity has very limited role assignments, ensure you have Contributor role and User Access Administrator role in the resource group that runs the AKS cluster.
 This requires asking a privileged user to assign the roles before creating resources in the resource group.

-• Operating System: GNU/Linux, macOS (Intel only, Apple Silicon not supported) WSL2 for Windows 10.
+• Operating System: GNU/Linux, macOS (Intel only, Apple Silicon not supported), Windows Subsystem for Linux (WSL).

 • Git; use git --version to test if git works.
 This document was tested with version 2.25.1.